Wisdom0063/afitest/README.md

 * 	[Thymeleaf](https://www.thymeleaf.org/) - Modern server-side Java template engine for both web and standalone environments.

+## Worth Taking Note

+* The frontend of the application is built with react which depends on node and npm.
+So for easy access without installing node and npm, the frontend is bundled and being served by the api. `https://github.com/Wisdom0063/afitest-web` is the frontend repo url
+* The application uses Mysql database and for easy access, an in-memory database is used.
+You can change this behaviour by providing the mysql database credentials in /src/main/resources/applicaton-dev.properties
+* A default finace team member with email `finance@gmail.com` and password `123456` is created on application start
+* Request validation is done at the API level
+* API is versioned and version one base path `http://localhost:8080/api/v1`
+* The frontend base path is `http://localhost:8080`
+* A user is either a finance team member or a lawyer
+* A finance team member adds a lawyer to the application and a default password `123456` is generated for them

 ## Running the application locally
-You can run the application either using an in-memory database or an actual database For easy access,  the application uses an in-memory by default.
-To change this behaviour provide the mysql database credentials in /src/main/resources/applicaton-dev.properties

 To run the application cd into the root directory and use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) to run the command below:
 ### For In-memory
 ./mvnw spring-boot:run